 But the gamble paid off.
 The Ox made 198 appearances for the Gunners in the following six years, helping them to three FA Cups, and putting in an exceptional semi-final display against Manchester City in 2017.

-That he went on to win the Premier League and Champions League with Liverpool probably stings a bit, but having received £40million for a player who couldn’t perform consistently throughout a season, he’s not exactly sorely missed.
+That he went on to win the Premier League and Champions League with Liverpool probably stings a bit, but having received £40million for a player who has struggled for fitness since departing the Emirates means there are few regrets.